Help us understand our audience.

 • Securing vocal champions among government leaders: Vocal champions at the highest levels of local government, such as executives and legislators, are instrumental in enacting new protections for workers.
 Champions can help promote stronger, more robust legislation, increase budget allocations for enforcement, build awareness of new laws among workers, and increase compliance among businesses.

-• Conduct direct outreach to raise awareness among workers: Many worker protection laws are complaint-driven rather than actively enforced.
+• Conduct direct outreach to raise awareness among workers: Many worker protection laws are complaint-driven rather than proactively enforced.
 Therefore, it is crucial to engage with as many workers as possible to inform them of their rights and what to do if an employer violates them.
 Outreach should be conducted in multiple languages and can include public information sessions, visits to businesses, advertising and social media campaigns, and more.

 • Invest in enforcement capacity: Even with the complaint-driven nature of most interventions, adequate enforcement capacity to respond to worker complaints is a crucial component of implementation.
 Formal investigations require significant resources, especially staff time.
-Funding multiple positions — including investigating attorneys and even data scientists — can help increase the likelihood that workers receive restitution and incentivize compliance among employers.
+Funding multiple positions—including investigating attorneys and even data scientists—can help increase the likelihood that workers receive restitution and incentivize compliance among employers.

 • Engage with businesses during policy design period: To maximize compliance, solicit input prior to implementation from business owners.
 Doing so can help policymakers identify allies in the business community, who can be powerful messengers in building public support, and eliminate unnecessary pain points, costs, or administrative burdens associated with compliance (i.e. ensuring that rules are compatible with common scheduling software).